rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/deprecated/holding/ConsensusEngine_ProjectPlan_c1_20250730.md

 - Option-editing permissions via contributor consensus

 ### Transition Strategy
-This engine will be embedded in early Civium sessions and gradually deprecated as interpretive consensus models gain adoption.
+This engine will be embedded in early CoCivium sessions and gradually deprecated as interpretive consensus models gain adoption.

 ---